Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 8.
-Create a program that shows the square and cube of the 5 numbers following a number entered via keyboard.
+We create a program that shows the square and cube of the next 5 numbers after one entered via keyboard.

 Solution: